Pathology, Immunology and Microbiology (10288.1)

-The following lab manual is required for the laboratory classes and is available to print from the CANVAS site for this unit.
-Please print out the complete manual prior to the first laboratory session and bring it to every laboratory session.
+The following unit handbook is required for the laboratory and tutorial classes and is available for purchase from the UC Shop.
+Please ensure that the outside covers are plastic sheets and bring the handbook to every laboratory and tutorial session.

-- Ara BF & Thomas S 2021, Pathobiology, Immunology and Microbiology Practical Learning Modules, University of Canberra, Australia
+- Thomas, Ghildyal, Ara, Pathobiology, Immunology and Microbiology Handbook, 2022, University of Canberra, Australia

 Submission of assessment items